akoken/luffy/README.md

 # Luffy Programming Language

+Inspired by the adventurous spirit of Monkey D. Luffy from the anime *One Piece*, the Luffy programming language embodies freedom and exploration.
+As Luffy once said:

+> "I don't want to conquer anything.
+I just think the guy with the most freedom in the entire ocean is the Pirate King."

+Luffy, the language, is designed to give developers the freedom to explore programming concepts and live on their own terms, just like the Pirate King.
+It is simple, expressive, and encourages creativity.

 Luffy is a simple, interpreted programming language designed for learning and experimentation.
 It supports functions, higher-order functions, closures, integers, and arithmetic operations.
 The language is implemented in Go and features a lexer, parser, evaluator, and REPL.

 ## Features